 This is a blog about the Camino de Santiago pilgrimages in Spain.
-I walked part of the Camino Portugués and earned a credential full of stamps and a compostela (certificate of completion).
+I walked the Caminos Portugués and Inglés, earning credentials full of stamps and compostelas (certificates of completion).
 More important, the Camino has provided me with new friends from around the world, a more meaningful way to travel, and memories to last a lifetime.
 I have plans to walk three more routes* over the next three years, and I will use this blog to share the great things I’ve learned and will learn about the Camino.

 As a chapter coordinator for the Northern California Chapter of American Pilgrims on the Camino (APOC), I promote Bay Area events, organize hikes, and document all that with write-ups, photos, and videos.
 My articles are published in APOC’s La Concha Newsletter in September 2015, March 2016, September 2016 and December 2016.
 I was trained as a Hospitalero by APOC and look forward to a time when I can serve as a volunteer for two weeks at an albergue.